 Entries without the duly filled-in entry forms will not be considered.
 All entries must be accompanied by captioned production stills for possible use in the festival catalogue and promotion.

 The festival reserves the right to use up to 10% of an entry’s running time for promotional use.
-Production stills, filmmakers bios and other information submitted in the entry form may also be used for promotional use on the web, on print, on television etc.
+Production stills, filmmakers’ bio-sketches and other information submitted in the entry form may also be used for promotional use on the web, on print, on television etc.

 Films submitted for the competitive category are judged by a three-member Southasian jury that is determined by FSA.
-The best film is awarded the ‘Ram Bahadur Trophy’ for Best Film along with a citation and a cash prize of USD 2,000.
+The best film is awarded the ‘Ram Bahadur Trophy’ along with a citation and a cash prize of USD 2,000.
 The second best film is awarded a citation and cash prize of USD 1,000.
 The Best Debut Film is awarded a citation and cash prize of USD 1,000.
-The UNICEF Nepal Award (instituted in 2013) is awarded to the film that best portrays sensitivity towards and issues related to children; the award carries a cash prize of USD 1000 and a plaque.
+The UNICEF Nepal Award goes to the film that best portrays issues related to children with sensitivity; the award carries a cash prize of USD 1000 and a plaque.
+A Best Student Film Award (instituted in 2015) with a citation and cash prize of USD 500 will also be given for entries sent in through film schools.
 Selections made by the FSA jury will be final.